lsst-dm/dmtn-120/index.rst

 `FlatBuffer`_ is a struct-like persistence library provided by Google.
 It defines persistence formats in terms of schemas, which may be composed (e.g., the user can declare that a :class:`lsst.geom.Box2I` is stored as a pair of :class:`lsst.geom.Point2I`, as long as there is a persisted form for :class:`~lsst.geom.Point2I`).
-The schemas are compiled into proxy classes (in both C++ and Python), whose data are then accesed using object member syntax.
+The schemas are compiled into proxy classes (in both C++ and Python), whose data are then accessed using object member syntax.
 FlatBuffer uses a custom schema definition language, but as the notation is similar in spirit to :class:`lsst.pipe.base.PipelineTaskConnections`, it should not be a major conceptual burden on LSST developers.

 Because the persisted form of each persistable type is represented by a different class, it may be difficult to write generic code against persistables.